Kerala Blasters FC Reserves and Academy

 Kerala Blasters Football Club Reserves and Academy, also known as Kerala Blasters B, are the reserve team and academy of the Kochi based Indian Super League club Kerala Blasters.
 The reserve team of the Blasters most recently competed in the Kerala Premier League, the top division of Kerala football and the RF Development League.
-The club's youth system consists of three teams, Under-18, Under-15 and Under-13 age groups that competes in their respective age divisions of the Ernakulam District Youth League.
+The club's youth system also called as KBFC Young Blasters consists of three teams, Under-17, Under-15 and Under-13 age groups that competes in their respective age divisions of the Youth League.
 The youth teams of the Blasters has previously played in the Elite League, the top tier of the youth football system in India.

-Reserves

 History

 On 20 February 2018, it was announced by the All India Football Federation, the organising body for Indian football, that the Kerala Blasters along with six other Indian Super League sides would field a reserve team in the I-League 2nd Division, India's then second division football league.

 The first ever competitive match for the reserves was against Ozone FC on 16 March 2018 in which they suffered a defeat.
 But they managed to become the table toppers of Group B by winning seven games from ten matches.
 However, as per the rules, reserve teams of the clubs were not eligible for advancing into the final round.
 In the same year itself, the side also started to participate in the Kerala Premier League, which is the top division league for the clubs from Kerala.
 During their first season in KPL, they finished the group stage in third place, thus missing the play-offs.